 d.
 Current documentation of items requested in a., b., and c. (dated within the last 6 months).

-3. Disability and Accessibility Services Office will review documentation and, if it approves the request, it shall arrange a meeting with the person requesting that a Service or Assistance Animal be housed in University housing.
+3. Student Accessibility Services Office will review documentation and, if it approves the request, it shall arrange a meeting with the person requesting that a Service or Assistance Animal be housed in University housing.
 This policy will be carefully reviewed with the person at that time.

 4. Students whose request for and Assistance Animal through this process is not granted, will have the opportunity to appeal such decisions.
 All appeals are reviewed by the ADA Coordinator.
 Students will receive information about the appeals process upon notification of decision of request for disability housing accommodations.

 5. Upon approval of an Assistance Animal, residential building staff will be notified as appropriate.